Naangu Killadigal

-Naangu Killadigal is 1969 Indian Tamil-language crime comedy film edited and directed by L. Balu.
+Naangu Killadigal is a 1969 Indian Tamil-language crime comedy film edited and directed by L. Balu.
 The film has an ensemble cast including Jaishankar, Anandan, Thengai Srinivasan, Suruli Rajan, Bharathi, Pushpamala and Kumari Padmini.
 It revolves around four men producing a film, raising funds by committing crimes.

 Naangu Killadigal was produced by Modern Theatres and written by A. L. Narayanan.
 It was released on 25 September 1969.

 Plot

 Four ex-convicts come together to produce a film, repeating their crimes of theft to raise funds.